severalnines/docs/troubleshooting.rst

 * **Solution:**
 	- To disable automatic recovery temporarily, you can just click on the 'power' icon for node and cluster.
 Red means automatic recovery is turned off while green indicates recovery is turned on.
 This behaviour will not persistent if CMON is restarted.
-	- To make the above change persistent, disable node or cluster auto recovery by specifying following line inside CMON configuration file:
+	- To make the above change persistent, disable node or cluster auto recovery by specifying following line inside CMON configuration file of respective cluster.
+For example, if you want to disable automatic recovery for cluster ID 1, inside /etc/cmon.d/cmon_1.cnf, set the following line:

 .. code-block:: bash